sureshfizzy/CineSync/README.md

 - **Real-Time Monitoring for Files:** Monitor the watch directory for any new files and automatically create symbolic links for them, ensuring your library stays updated in real-time.
 - **Support for Single Symlinks Creation:** CineSync now supports creating symbolic links for single files or folders, providing flexibility in managing your library.
 - **Ability to Skip Already Present Symlinks:** CineSync includes the ability to skip the creation of symbolic links for files or folders that are already present, even if the folder name is different.
 This feature ensures efficient management of your library by preventing duplicate symlinks.
+- **Rename Files:** Properly rename your files based on TMDB data .
 - **Cross-Platform Support:** Works on both Linux and Windows operating systems.

 ## Real-Time Monitoring